Asset Publisher

 Fabry Disease

-1 mg/kg of body weight infused every two weeks as an intravenous (IV) infusion.
+Administer 1 mg/kg (based on body weight) every two weeks as an intravenous (IV) infusion.

 1. Billing Code/Availability Information